Event ID

 Permalink to “Checksummed”

 The Event ID contains a CRC32C checksum to verify the content of the event.
-CRC32C is a 32-bit hash and was was chosen for these reasons:
+CRC32C is a 32-bit hash and was chosen for these reasons:

 Once computed, a checksum will never change.